api-client/core/docs/http-engine.md

 This is available in the **node** only.

 This module comes with own implementation of an HTTP engine.
-It is so to cover all use-cases for ARC / API Client.
+It is so to cover all use-cases for API Client.
 The engine operates directly on the socket and manages it's own connections.
 At the same time it produces a log of the performed operation with detailed timings and other details.

 ## Supported features